Top Oz Tours offers a great range of Cusco tours and experiences. You can browse the options here.

 South America’s oldest continuously occupied urban centre most notably served as the capital of the Inca empire from the 13th to the 16th centuries.
 The old centre is packed with Spanish colonial-era churches, monasteries, and monuments — many of which were built on top of existing Incan structures.

-With just a day to explore, we enlisted local guide David Arce Nunez to show us around.
+With just one day to explore, I enlisted local guide David Arce Nunez to show me around.
 Here are David’s top tips for how to spend 24 hours in Cusco.

 9am: Make for the markets